JJGetsReal/WordCountBot/README.md

 ## Development

-Feel free to fork the project and customize it according to your needs.
+You may fork the project and customise it according to your needs.
 Make sure to follow the Discord guidelines for bot development and API usage.